AA25/Connect/README.md

 *Ensure to run php on localhost:8081 <br>
 *A mysqldump was also done and that dump is the connect.sql in the sql folder <br>
-*A sql file also exists just to create the tables without the data <br> <br>
-*An exported file of Connect in Postman is provided in the Postman folder where the rest api endpoints can be tested and used <br>
+*A sql file also exists just to create the tables without the data <br> *A postman file of Connect can be imported to postman provided in the Postman folder,  where the rest api endpoints can be tested and used <br><br>

 This is a project for a university assignment.